jztech101/Cenni/README.md

 1. Run ./cenni - this creates a default config file
 2. Edit ~/Cenni/config/default.py
-3. Run ./cenni - this now runs kenni with your settings
+3. Run ./cenni - this now runs cenni with your settings

 Enjoy!